CumulusNetworks/docs/content/cumulus-linux-51/Layer-3/Neighbor-Discovery-ND.md

 weight: 1002
 toc: 3
 ---
-[ND](## "Neighbor Discovery") allows different devices on the same link to advertise their existence to their neighbors and learn about the existence of their neighbors.
+[ND](## "Neighbor Discovery") allows different devices on the same link to advertise their existence to their neighbors and to learn about the existence of their neighbors.
 ND is the IPv6 equivalent of IPv4 ARP for layer 2 address resolution.

-ND is on by default in Cumulus Linux.
-You can tune certain parameters to properly support IPv6 networks and for security reasons.
+ND is on by default.
+Cumulus Linux provides a set of configuration options to support IPv6 networks and adjust your security settings.

 ## ND Configuration Options